 Let us imagine that you have a long numbered list that forms the content of your PowerPoint slide.
 Now, it is not uncommon for slides to have numbered lists that comprise twenty lines, and that is singularly unfortunate because even if members of your audience have perfect eyesight, they won't be able to read the teeny-weeny sized text!
 And let us face the fact that too much text is downright boring, and nowadays any sort of bulleted or numbered lists seem to signify a poorly designed slide.
-One approach you can take to combat this problem is by dividing your list across multiple slides -- but even then PowerPoint may default to numbering your lists at 1 on each slide -- even when you want it to start at 6, 11, or 16!
-Luckily, that is an easy problem to conquer:
+One approach you can take to combat this problem is by dividing your list across multiple slides.
+But even then, PowerPoint may default to numbering your lists from 1 on each slide, even though you want it to start at 6, 11, or 16!
+Luckily, that is an easy problem to conquer in PowerPoint 2010 for Windows:

 - Open any PowerPoint presentation that includes a slide with a long numbered list, or create a new slide with a long numbered list.
 Then navigate to a slide that contains a long numbered list, as shown in Figure 1.
 Although the text is fitted within the placeholder on the slide, the text is almost unreadable because of its small size.